Retail Apparel Group

-Retail Apparel Group is an Australian and New Zealand clothing retail company, wholly owned by the Foschini Group.
+Retail Apparel Group is a clothing retail company, wholly owned by the Foschini Group.
+The company operates stores under the Tarocash, Connor, yd., Johnny Bigg, Rockwear and AXL+Co brands in Australia, New Zealand and Singapore.

 Brands

 Tarocash

 Tarocash is a men's formal wear brand established in 1987.

 There are 103 Tarocash stores in Australia.
-There are 11 stores in New Zealand, including four in Auckland.
+There are 12 stores in New Zealand, including eight in Auckland.

 Tarocash is the main retailer of affordable suits for millennial and Generation Z consumers in Australia, but is often ridiculed for its cheap polyester clothing.

 Connor

-Connor is a menswear chain selling formal, smart and casual clothing at affordable prices established in 2007.
+Connor is a menswear chain selling formal, smart and casual clothing at affordable prices established in 2006.

-There are 172 Connor stores in Australia.
-There are five stores in New Zealand, including four in Auckland.
+There are 189 Connor stores in Australia, 16 in New Zealand and 1 in Singapore.

 yd.

 yd. is a menswear store specialising in the latest fashion trends.
+It was acquired by Retail Apparel Group in 2007.

 There are 120 yd. stores in Australia.
 There are eight stores in New Zealand, including four in Auckland.

 Johnny Bigg

 Johnny Bigg is retail chain selling big and tall menswear.

 There are 69 Johnny Bigg stores in Australia.
-There are nine stores in New Zealand, including four in Auckland.
+There are ten stores in New Zealand, including four in Auckland.

 Rockwear

 Rockwear is a women's active wear chain, selling clothes for exercise classes, walking, running and everyday use.
+It was founded in 1991 and acquired by Retail Apparel Group in 2015.

 It has 73 stores around Australia.

+AXL+Co

+AXL+Co is a plus-sized menswear brand operating under the Connor brand.
+It launched online in July 2023 and opened its first physical store in Macarthur Square.

 History

-Tarocash (1987-2007)
+Tarocash (1987–2007)

 Brothers Stephen and Michael Leibowitz began supplying wholesale menswear to retail outlets, after immigrating from South Africa to Australia in 1987.
 The pair opened their first store, branded as Cafe, in 1988.

 The brothers adopted the brand name Tarocash after the first two letters of their children's names: Taryn, Romi, Carly and Sasha.
 They had five stores by 1991.

 In winter 2003, the company began to use players from the Canterbury Bulldogs, Wests Tigers and North Melbourne Football Club as models in its catalogues.
 Later that year, it recruited cricketers Matthew Hayden and Michael Bevan as models for its summer catalogue.

+In 2004, private equity fund CHAMP invested $31 million to expand Tarocash in Australia and internationally.

 Shane Warne signed a two-year contract worth almost AU$100,000 in May 2005 to become the face of Tarocash and appear in the retailer's catalogues.
 Warne was dropped from upcoming catalogues two months later, as the company reviewed whether its relationship with him.

 The company did not rule out using fellow cricketer Andrew Symonds in future campaigns, after his recent all-night drinking session.